RDFBones/RDFBones-O/docs/userguide/userguide_main.rst

 		ORDER BY ASC(?Date)
 		LIMIT 1

 Note that we had to change the values in the SELECT part of the query to fit the values of the labels.
-You can search the most recent event by switch 'ORDER BY ASC' into 'ORDER BY DESC'.
+You can search the most recent event by switching 'ORDER BY ASC' into 'ORDER BY DESC'.

 +++++++++++